-- Significant underperformance relative to expected historical or projected future operating results; - Significant changes in the manner of our use of the acquired assets or the strategy for our overall business; - Obsolescence of products; - · Significant decline in our stock price for a sustained period; and - Our market capitalisation relative to net book value.
+- Significant underperformance relative to expected historical or projected future operating results; - Significant changes in the manner of our use of the acquired assets or the strategy for our overall business; - Obsolescence of products; - Significant decline in our stock price for a sustained period; and - Our market capitalisation relative to net book value.

 When we determine that the carrying value of intangibles, non-current assets and related goodwill may not be recoverable based upon the existence of one or more of the above indicators of impairment, any impairment is measured based on our estimates of projected net discounted cash flows expected to result from that asset, including eventual disposition.
 Our estimated impairment could prove insufficient if our analysis overestimated the cash flows or conditions change in the future.
+For further information, refer to note 13.